Distinguishing Perceptual Characteristics and Physiologic Findings by Dysarthria Type

 • reduced loudness

-• unilateral lower face weakness
+• unilateral lower-face weakness

-• unilateral lingual weakness without atrophy/fasciculations
+• unilateral lingual weakness without atrophy or fasciculations

 • nonverbal oral apraxia